martinflor/RL_for_radiotherapy_treatment/README.md

 ## Results

 The baseline treatment corresponds to a radiotherapy treatment where a dose of 2 Gy is given every 24 hours to the patient.
-We compare the performance of our automatic decision-making architecture with the baseline treatment :
+We compare the performance of our automatic decision-making architecture with the baseline treatment on different types of cellular environments (with modified radiosensitivity or modified cell cycle duration) :

 |                | Radiosensitivity of 0.8 | Radiosensitivity of 0.7 | Radiosensitivity of 0.6 | Cell cycle of 24h | Cell cycle of 20h | Cell cycle of 18h | Cell cycle of 16h |
 |:--------------:|:-----------------------:|:-----------------------:|:-----------------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|